 Like the post?
 Pin it for later!

-Over to you!
-Did you pick up on any other travel tips while in Cuba?
+Do you have other travel tips from Cuba?
 I would love to know!